-Leyte coastal rehab to cost P350MBy DJ Yap
+Leyte coastal rehab to cost P350M

 MANILA, Philippines—The Department of Environment and Natural Resources (DENR) has earmarked almost P350 million for the restoration of the “green wall” of mangrove and natural beach forests on the coasts of the Eastern Visayas that was the worst hit by Supertyphoon “Yolanda.”

 Environment Secretary Ramon Paje on Wednesday said the DENR would lead a massive coastal rehabilitation of the region, particularly Leyte and its capital city, Tacloban, and has set aside some P347 million for the program.

 “Tacloban is a major concern given its being a major population center, but the undertaking will cover practically the entire eastern seaboard of Eastern Visayas,” Paje said.